BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

     P(x| \mu_1, \sigma_1, \pi_1, \mu_2, \sigma_2, \pi_2) = \pi_1 \mathcal N (x| \mu_1, \sigma_1) + \pi_1 \mathcal N (x| \mu_2, \sigma_2)
 $$

 we have 5 independent continuous parameters.
-As before we could by discretize the space as is needed for working with a computer and again completely enumerate and evaluate.
+As before we could discretize the space as is needed for working with a computer and again completely enumerate and evaluate.

 To reduce the uncertainty of $$K$$ parameters, we need to grid each dimension.
-In other words, the cost for grid increases **exponentially** with the dimension of the parameter space.
+In other words, the cost for the grid increases **exponentially** with the dimension of the parameter space.
 Consequently we need a different approach, which we will discuss below.

 ## Maximum Likelihood Estimation